manucho007/Traversy-Courses/wildfire-tracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# TO RUN THE PROJECT

+Create a .env file in the root and add your Google Maps API

+`REACT_APP_MAPS_API="your-key" `

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run

 ### `npm start`